ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Baseline-Bridge:**

-A mechanism for one Workflow to use the proof generated by a different Workflow. to use a proof generated in a Workflow executed by Workgroup A as input to a Workflow executed by Workgroup B.
+A mechanism for one Workflow to use the proof generated by a different Workflow.
+For instance a proof generated in a Workflow executed by Workgroup A to be used as input to a Workflow executed by Workgroup B.

 **Baseline-Connector:**